 Acupuncture, Stretching, and Posture for Back Pain Relief

-Acupuncture has been used for thousands of years to help people get out of pain.
+For thousands of years, acupuncture has helped people get out of pain.

 How it works - the needles (1/12 the size of a hypodermic needle) go into your arms, legs, and sometimes back or abdomen to change the pattern of blood flow to the pain area(s).

 When you improve circulation, it's like when you un-kink a garden hose.
-The flow returns and your garden (in this example, your back) gets what it needs to heal.
+The flow returns.
+Your garden (in this example, your back), starts to heal.

 What Else Can Help With Back Pain?

-By now, you’ve already heard the importance of “strengthening your core.”
-There’s an underlying principle about your core that few people mention:
+You’ve already heard the importance of “strengthening your core.”

 natural posture back pain relief